-This guide describes many of the major geologic features of the Park.
-It is directed toward the Park visitor with little to no background in geology.
+This guide to the geology along Going-to-the-Sun Road in Glacier National Park describes many of the major geologic features of the Park.
+It is directed toward the Park visitor with little no no background in geology.
 The guide begins with a short introduction to the science of geology and the geologic time scale, followed by a simplified geologic cross section through the Park from SW to NE.
-The bulk of the field guide is a 21-stop road log, keyed to numbered octagonal signs along the road.
+The bulk of the field guide is a 21-stop road log, keyed to numered octagonal signs along the road, which describes the geology along the road.
 A glossary of geologic terms and an appendix is included which contains a brief geologic history of Glacier National Park, explanations of rock colors and fossil algae (stromatolites), and descriptions of the Proterozoic rock formations that can be seen along the Going-to-the-Sun Road.
 An extremely useful resource included at the back of the book is a fold-out geologic map, plotted on an oblique shaded-relief diagram, that depicts the landscape and the distribution of rock formations and faults in the vicinity of Going-to-the-Sun Road.

 - Proterozoic sedimentary rocks of the Belt Supergroup